twentiecker/study-app-flutter/README.md

 - Modify "google-service.json" in app folder of android with the latest one which is got from " Project Settings"
 - Run command "flutter clean" in root folder
 - FOR iOS ONLY!!! add this script below into "info.plist" file and then don't forget to run command "flutter clean"
+- Add internet permission in AndroidManifest.xml.
+It's located in android/app/src/main

 ```
 <key>CFBundleURLTypes</key>